 The appendix contains materials that are not essential to the paper but that are useful to the reader.
 When the materials in the appendix fall into several categories, group similar materials in one appendix.
-For example, all letters should appear in one appendix, all maps in another, all tables in another, etc. Each category of the appendix is given a number or a letter (Appendix 1, Appendix 2, or Appendix A, Appendix B).
-Each category of the appendix is numbered/lettered and titled.
-For example (centered on half-title page or centered at the top of first page of the specific appendix):
+For example, all letters should appear in one appendix, all maps in another, all tables in another, etc. Each category of the appendix is given a letter (or sometimes a number) (Appendix A, Appendix B) and is titled.
+For example (centered 2 inches from the top of the half-title page before specific appendix):

-APPENDIX 1 APPENDIX 2 (or) APPENDIX A LETTERS QUESTIONNAIRES RAW DATA
+APPENDIX A APPENDIX B APPENDIX C LETTERS QUESTIONNAIRES RAW DATA